VITAS Inpatient Hospice Unit at

 In the VITAS inpatient hospice unit at University of Miami Hospital, we take an individualized approach to every patient we care for.
 Our goal is to support our patients and their loved ones through a difficult time.

 The UM Hospital inpatient hospice unit is on the hospital’s seventh floor.
-Ten private rooms with contemporary furnishings boast views due east to the Miami skyline.
+Twelve private rooms with contemporary furnishings boast views due east to the Miami skyline.
 And because the unit is separated from the rest of the hospital, it offers the private, calm atmosphere patients and families prefer.

 Our multidisciplinary team—hospice physician, nurses, social worker and chaplain—speak English, Creole and Spanish and are skilled in the medical management of pain and complicated symptoms.